 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-B258 Specification for Nominal Diameters and Cross-Sectional Areas of AWG Sizes of Solid Round Wires Used as Electrical Conductors
+B258 Specification for Standard Nominal Diameters and Cross-Sectional Areas of AWG Sizes of Solid Round Wires Used as Electrical Conductors

 D6100 Specification for Extruded, Compression Molded and Injection Molded Polyoxymethylene Shapes (POM)

 Other DocumentsANSI/NEMA MW 1000-2014 American National Standard, Magnet Wire (MW 80-C) Available from American National Standards Institute (ANSI), 25 W. 43rd St., 4th Floor, New York, NY 10036, http://www.ansi.org.
 IEC 60317-1:2010-03 Specification for Particular Types of Winding WiresPart 1: Polyvinyl Acetal Enamelled Round Copper Wire, Class 105 Available from International Electrotechnical Commission (IEC), 3, rue de Varemb, 1st Floor, P.O.
 Box 131, CH-1211, Geneva 20, Switzerland, http://www.iec.ch.

 |Link to Active (This link will always route to the current Active version of the standard.)|